umr-ds/core-serval/README.md

 For some widgets external scripts are used.
 These can be found here: https://github.com/gh0st42/serval-tests

+NOTE: Servald binary should be in your path for the services and widgets to work!

 ## Usage
 There are 2 new node types: one a basic pc only with servald running and one with standard olsr for mesh support.